JunkyByte/final_hpc_and_cloud/HPC/exercise2/report.md

 Increasing the number of processes to `64` the tree based approaches are still competitive, with a smaller difference between the binary tree and the binomial tree algorithms:
 				<img src="./figures/strong64.png" alt="strong64" style="zoom:50%;" />

-Also with `256` total processes we can see the behaviour is similar to the previous one:
+With `256` total processes the behaviour does not change:
 				<img src="./figures/strong256.png" alt="strong256" style="zoom:50%;" />

 ## Conclusion